frumbert/picoSlides/README.md

 This code differs in that it has a new public method `$inst.gotoSlide(index)` which allows you to externally direct the presentation to a particular slide.

+It also slightly changes the default style of buttons to make them stand out more

 Example
 -------